 Students in our program are encouraged to grow socially and emotionally.
 We work on social AND academic skills and learn to navigate the tricky world of people together.
 It is OK to make mistakes.
 We provide our students with a safe learning environment to explore, grow and take risks.
 We fail sometimes and that's just fine.
 We praise hard work and effort to cultivate a positive growth mindset.
 Mistakes are proof that you are trying!

 In the highly capable program most teachers go beyond the curriculum to provide additional learning experiences for students in most subject areas throughout the day.
 We adapt to our students' passions and interests and create learning opportunities that challenge and inspire.
 We have so much fun together.

-This Mrs. Uran's 17th year of teaching and her 14th year teaching highly capable students.
-She grew up in Richland, WA, graduated from University of Washington (Go Dawgs!) and SPU.
-She is married and has two children, her son is a Junior at Shorewood and in the drumline.
-Her daughter is an 8th grader at Einstein and is a dancer.
-She can be found running and sometimes walking my very rotund bulldog in Richmond Beach.
+This my 18th year of teaching and my 15th year teaching highly capable students.
+I grew up in Richland, WA, graduated from University of Washington (Go Dawgs!) and SPU.
+I am married and have two children at Shorewood.
+My son is a senior and is in the drumline.
+My daughter is a freshman and is a dancer.
+I can be found running and sometimes walking my very rotund bulldog in Richmond Beach.
 When there is something to cheer for again I will be in the stands and in the audience cheering on my children, SW T-Birds and the Huskies!

-We are working hard at making virtual school a postive experience for our students as well.
-We are hopeful we will be back in Room 307 and 309 next fall with our students, our families and teacher friends.
-If you are a student who is joining us, we can't wait to meet you!
-If you are our student currently- WE MISS YOU!
+I am hopeful we will be back together in room 309 at some point this year with my students, our families and teacher friends.
+If you are a student who is joining us, I can't wait to meet you!
+If you are a returnig student- welcome back!
+See you all soon!